 1: Cut Out All The Pieces

 Start by cutting out all the pieces as listed in the woodworking plan and shaping any ends.
-Sketch out the pattern on some card stock, cut out the pattern and transfer it on the ends of the top trellis board.
+Print the included template or sketch out the pattern on some card stock, cut out the pattern and transfer it on the ends of the top trellis board.
 Then cut it out using a jigsaw.

 3: Assemble the Arbor Side Sections